The Scene of Arizona's Last Stagecoach Robbery?

 It is places like this along the old road that I was glad that we chose to walk the route instead of trying to drive it.
 This is along the bypass of the chokepoint in the photo above.
 The first time that I was here, there were two jeeps returning from up in the canyon.
 One had broken a front axle maneuvering around in the wash.
 The broken vehicle had to be strapped up this particular spot.
 It seems that it was not only the early travelers who had issues with this road.

 This Google Earth view of the upper Kane Spring Canyon shows how it is a natural corridor to the crest of the mountains.
 The dark mountains in the far distance are the Pinal Mountains south of Globe.
-The section of roadway near the bottom of the canyon is the best preserved piece of the old road that remains.
+The old road can be seen in the lower left portion of the photo just above the words "Google Earth".
+It crosses the wash to the north side of the canyon for a ways and then drops into the bed of the canyon as the drainage turns to the north.
+The road remains close to the bottom of the canyon until just below the crest of the mountains.

 Kane Spring is accurately placed on the 1910 map, but not the 2003 version.
 The spring has formed behind a massive rock formation that spans the width of the canyon.